blockchain-insper/blockchain-insper-core/README.md

 **Introduction**
 =====

-The Blockchain Insper SDK implementing descentralize applications on various blockchain's and DLT's.
+The Blockchain Insper SDK implementing descentralize applications on various blockchains and DLTs.

 **Getting started**
 =====